-Rare diseases health networks (RDHN) were created following a call for proposals from the French Ministry of Health in the summer of 2013 (second national rare disease plan).
+Rare Diseases Healthcare Networks (RDHN) were created following a call for proposals from the French Ministry of Health in the summer of 2013 (second national rare disease plan).
 The main objective of these RDHN is to facilitate and coordinate the actions being implemented by the various players involved in treating rare diseases.
 Thanks to this grouping, a large number of transverse actions will be put in place for treating a broad range of very similar pathologies.

 Of the 23 networks identified in 2014, the network for rare immunohaematological diseases (MaRIH) brings together those involved in treating these pathologies:

 - 12 centres of reference for rare diseases (CR), combined with 191 competence centres "CC"

 Centre of reference for hemolytic anemia, autoimmune cytopenia & Evans syndrome in children (CEREVANCE, Y. Perel)

 Centre of reference for autoimmune hemolytic anemia, Evans syndrome & idiopathic thrombocytopenic purpura in adults (CR AIC, Prof. B. Godeau)

 Centre of reference for aplastic anemia (CR AA, Prof. R. Peffault de Latour)

 Centre of reference for Langerhans cell histiocytosis (CR LH, Prof. A. Tazi)

 Centre of reference for thrombotic microangiopathy (CR TMA, Prof. P. Coppo)